cordjastram/pdftron-ui5-demoapp/readme.md

 </pdftron:PDFEditor>
 ```

 The images of the buttons are SVG icons taken from the [Material Design](https://material.io/resources/icons) web page and they are located in the file `pdfeditor.properties` located in the `control` folder of the application.
 I have added a model named `pdfeditor` in the `manifest.json` file which allows to use this new model the same way as you use the `i18n` model of SAPUI5.
-When you need additional icons just add them to the `pdfeditor.properties` file.

 ```Json
 "models": {